 Well, the software sits inside your computer dormant at most times.
 But the moment you get on to the web, it will start to create a log and capture all your activities.
 They then consolidate this information and related it to some behavioral metrics, like what are the popular YouTube videos, where people do most of their shopping online, what search terms are in fashion, and so on…

-If you are intrigued with this new feature, why not test it out.
-You can register to this new service by clicking here (this would bring up to a separate registration from the usual panel).
+If you are intrigued by this new feature, why not test it out.
+You can register for this new service by clicking here (this would bring up to a separate registration from the usual panel).